 We all make mistakes.
 The beauty of being human is in our flaws and frailty revealing the handiwork and masterpiece of our Creator.
 It is better to make mistakes than to fake perfection.
 Faking perfection means living for their acceptance.
 If we live for their acceptance, we’ll die from their rejection.
 So just be you, and allow others to be their higher self by living your higher self.

 Defining how others should cope with you should be a boundary of authenticity rather than a limitation of freedom.
 Don’t live to please anyone.
 On the other hand, don’t live to intentionally displease someone.
-Both are in different directions but still emanates an inauthentic lifestyle lived in reaction to someone.
+Both are in different directions but still emanates an inauthentic lifestyle lived in reaction to someone else.

 Sometimes people try to expose what’s wrong with you, because they can’t appreciate what’s right about you.

 Truth is, we can never like everything about someone.
 There will always be something that someone does or how the person lives life that we would dislike.
 If we can’t think of anything of that sort concerning someone in particular, then it means we have overlooked their flaws and not that they have no flaws.

 Funny enough, we don’t even like everything about our ownselves.
 We can sometimes meet someone and not like how they live their life, and we don’t even know them lmao.
 Bottom line: you cannot correct every opinion people have about you.
 Free yourself from the need to do so.
 Everyone has the right to think whatever they want about anything.
 Don’t waste your energy.

 If someone isn’t what others want them to be, the others become angry.
 Everyone seems to have a clear idea of how other people should live their lives, but none about his or her own.